nerdschoolbergen/all-about-testing-code/exercise-1/README.md

 ## 3. Test structure

+It is good practice to use the following structure when writing tests:

+- _Given_
+  - What should the world look like when the test happens?
+  - The preconditions for the test
+- _When_
+  - What is being tested?
+  - The behavior
+- _Then_
+  - What are the changes that happened?
+  - The post-condition

 - Identify the _Given_, _When_, _What_ sections of the test you just wrote by inserting comments and line breaks to make it clearer.
 - Give the test a better name